iu2frl/rtltcp_to_usb_demod/README.md

 5. Make sure __rtl_tcp__ is running on a reachable IP address
 6. Execute the main code `python3 ./iqstream_to_usb.py`

+## Description

+- The script opens a socket to the rtl_tcp server
+- Tuning parameters are sent to the server (gain, tuning freq and samplerate)
+- TCP packets are decoded and converted to `numpy.ndarray`
+- `numpy.ndarray` is filtered to `3000 Hz` (maximum USB signal width for ham radio bands)
+- filtered signal is processed to extract the USB signal and written to WAV file

 ## Known bugs

 Help is appreciated here!